cristianmtr/resume/_projects/0thesis.md

 1. how does the dataset of music used to train the model affect its learning capabilities?

-   Sub-questions:
-   1. distribution of styles and genres within a dataset
+   1. How does the distribution of styles and genres within a dataset affect learning?
-   2. dataset encoding format
+   2. How does the dataset encoding format affect learning?

 2. how do mechanism for sequential, temporal learning affect the model?

-    Sub-questions:
     1. how does the attention mechanism affect learning?
     2. how does the bidirectional wrapper for the LSTM affect learning?

-### Evaluation
+In addressing each of these questions I devise experimental setups where I change one variable (the model either includes an attention mechanism or it doesn't) and observe the dependent variable (the _quality_ of the results).

 ### Architecture